Aid to Publishers - Applicant's Guide 2014-2015

 Section 6 – Eligible Periodicals

-If an application is approved, the applicant will receive a letter to confirm eligibility and the amount of financial support awarded.
-The CPF provides financial support to successful applicants as either a single payment under a grant or by instalments under a contribution agreement, depending on the Program's risk assessment.
+Successful applicants will receive a letter to confirm eligibility and the amount of financial support awarded.
+The CPF provides financial support as either grants or contributions, and in either single or multiple payments, depending on the Program’s risk assessment.

 The Aid to Publishers formula is based on the total eligible copies circulated for a periodical during its financial year.